Skrekulko/cryptopals-crypto-challenges/README.md

 This is still a work in progress.
 Since I am not solving the challenges on a regular basis, the update schedule is erratic.
 In the table of contents, every solved challenge is indicated with a :heavy_check_mark:, while every unsolved challenge is marked with a :x:.

-## Solutions
+## Structure Of This Project

+    .
+    ├── s01                     # Set 1 - Basics
+    │   ├── c01                 # Challenge 1 - Convert hex to base64
+    │   |   ├── README.md       # README for challenge 1
+    │   |   ├── c01.py          # Solution for challenge 1
+    |   |   └── test_c01.py     # Test for challenge 1 solution
+    |   ├── ...
+    |   ├── c04                 # Challenge 4 - Detect single-character XOR
+    │   |   ├── ...
+    │   |   ├── helper_c04.py   # Previous (refactored) code used for current solution
+    │   |   └── ...
+    |   └── ...
+    ├── s02                     # Set 2 - Block crypto
+    |   └── ...
+    ├── ...
+    ├── .gitignore
+    ├── LICENSE
+    ├── README.md
+    ├── pyproject.toml
+    └── requirements.txt

+### Sets

+Each set of challenges has it's corresponding folder with the according number, e.g. the challenges from *Set 1 - Basics* reside in folder **s01**.

-### Naming Format
+### Challenges

-To make it easier to distinguish the solutions and tests for each solution, a common name format was implemented.
-The name format for the solutions is:

->s**XX**\_c**YY**

-where **XX** represents the number of the set, while **YY** represents the number of the challenge.

-### Where To Put Your Solution
+Every challenge has it's corresponding folder with the according number, e.g. the *Challenge 1 - Convert hex to base64* has it's own folder **c01**.

+#### Solution

-The solution for the particular challenge must be included within the corresponding function that returns the result (solution), e.g. solution for challenge _Convert hex to base64_ must be inside of the **s01_c01()** function.
-Outside of the corresponding function, any code can be written as long as it returns the result (solution) for further testing.
+The solution for the particular challenge must be included within the corresponding function that returns the result (solution), e.g. solution for *Challenge 1 - Convert hex to base64* must return the result (solution) from the **c01()** function.
+Any "helper" code can be written outside of the corresponding function as long as it returns the result for futher testing.
+The solution is available in a python file named after the folder name, e.g. solution for *Challenge 1 - Convert hex to base64* is in **c01.py**.

 ```python
 #